Fragtality/Fenix2GSX/README.md

 ##### **Aircraft Options**

-Delay for the Final Loadsheet, Save & Load of the Fuel on Board, Randomization of Passengers on OFP Import.<br/>
+Delay for the Final Loadsheet, Save & Load of the Fuel on Board, Randomization of Passengers on OFP Import and the Time Source used.<br/>
 By default, Fenix2GSX saves the FOB per Aircraft Registration upon Arrival.
 When you load the same Registration in another Session, it will load/restore the last saved FOB on Startup.
-If no saved Fuel Value can be found, it uses the Default Value set under App Settings (3000kg).
+If no saved Fuel Value can be found, it uses the Default Value set under App Settings (3000kg).<br/>
+The Time Source is relevant when Services should be called X Minutes before Departure Time.

 <br/><br/>